halfhelix/playbook/client-projects/readme.md

 ### Choose A Platform
 We live in a magical modern era where many problems have already been solved for us.
 By utilizing existing platforms and frameworks, we can jumpstart our projects with common functionality, while allowing us to focus on the core features unique to the project.
 Early in a project, we have to decide which platforms and frameworks we'll use.
 Which we use depends on the project and what problems we’re trying to solve.
-We consider what's best for users, what’s best for the clients, and what tools let us work quickly and e ciently.
+We consider what's best for users, what’s best for the clients, and what tools let us work quickly and effeciently.

 ### Communication
-Our standard o ce hours are Monday - Friday, 10am - 7pm (GMT-4).
+Our standard office hours are Monday - Friday, 10am - 7pm (GMT-4).
 We send our clients regular email updates throughout a project, usually a couple times per week.
 In addition to regular emails, we like to schedule periodic phone calls, video calls, or in-person meetings to get a clients feedback and ensure we have all the information we need to do our jobs successfully.

 # Design